wentinghome/wentinghome.github.io/index.md

 # Bio
 ____________________________________________________________

-Hi, I'm Wenting Zhao.
-Currently, I am a third year PhD student at [BDSC Lab][BDSC Lab] in [UIC][UIC].
-My research interests are natural language processing, table to text generation and dialogue generation in particular.
+I'm Wenting Zhao, a third year PhD student at [BDSC Lab][BDSC Lab] in [UIC][UIC].
+My research interests are natural language processing and few shot learning, particularly table to text generation and dialogue generation.

 Prior to joining UIC, I received my master degree in Software Engineering from [Shandong University][Shandong University] with the supervision of [Prof. Yilong Yin] and [Prof. Lijin Wang] in 2017.
 I obtained my bachelor degree from [Shandong University][Shandong University] in 2014.